ahmad-alkadri/Rdiffsolver/README.md

 ### Case 1: Dirichlet on both sides
 Let us have a wooden slab which sides, all of them except two facing parallel to each other, are insulated perfectly so that no kind of diffusion could happen except through the two faces parallel to each other.

 Let's say the length of this slab, or the distance between the two parallel faces, is 5 mm.
 We impose a moisture concentration on one face of the slab as 8%, and the other side as 15%.
-We measured the initial moisture concentration of the slab as 5%, and the coefficient of diffusion of the slab as 0.005 mm^2/s.
+We measured the initial moisture concentration of the slab as 5%, and the coefficient of diffusion of the slab as 0.005 mm<sup>2</sup>/s.

-If we let the concentration from the side to diffuse into the slab for, let's say, 1000 s, what is the concentration profile in the *t* = 100 s?
+If we let the concentration from the side to diffuse into the slab for, let's say, 1000 s, what is the concentration profile at *t* = 100 s?

 **Answer:**